iamjoshgilman/DShieldKickStarter/README.md

 - **Logging**: Logs the success or failure of SCP transfers to a local file.
 - **PCAP File Management**: Clears older PCAP files to save space and ensure smooth operation.
 - **Cron Jobs**: Automates the backup and log rotation processes.
-- **Additional Tools**: Optional install of helpful log processing tools (cowrieprocessor, JSON-Log-Country, DShield-SIEM)
+- **Additional Tools**: Optional install of helpful log processing tools (cowrieprocessor, JSON-Log-Country)
 - **Key-based Authentication**: If using SCP, ensure SSH key-based authentication is set up between the honeypot and remote server.

 ### Required Tools